 Belgium is a delightful country.
 But it does throw up some interesting questions.
-Everywhere you look you find yourself thinking “What?
+I often find myself thinking “What?
 How?
 Why?”
+The history of Voeren is a good example.

-Take the Flemish municipality of Voeren, for example, which is located in the far east of the country in the area called the Voerstreek, where I was walking last week.
-It’s a delightful, peaceful, rural area, typified by lush valleys, rich orchards, gently undulating hills, meandering footpaths and picturesque villages.
+The Flemish municipality of Voeren is located in the far east of the country in the area called the Voerstreek, where I have enjoyed walking.
+It’s a delightful, peaceful, rural area.
+The Voerstreek is typified by lush valleys, rich orchards, gently undulating hills, meandering footpaths and picturesque villages.

 It all started in 1932 when new linguistic laws were introduced in Belgium.
 These based the linguistic alignment of towns and villages on the results of the 1930 census.
-As over 80% of the population of the six villages spoke Dutch, it was declared to be a Flemish area.
+As over 80% of the population of the six villages spoke Dutch in 1930, Voeren was declared to be a Flemish (Dutch-speaking) area.
+So far, so good.

 However, when the 1947 census was taken, the results threw up a surprise.
-The situation had reversed, with the majority of inhabitants (57%) now declaring they spoke French.
-This would have meant a change in the linguistic status of the villages from Dutch-speaking with a French minority into French-speaking with a Dutch minority.
-Not surprisingly, the results were disputed by the Flemish.
+The situation had reversed.
+Now the majority of inhabitants (57%) declared that they spoke French.
+This would mean that the linguistic status of the villages would change.
+No longer would it be Dutch-speaking with a French minority.
+It would be French-speaking with a Dutch minority.
+The Dutch-speaking minority didn’t like this and disputed the results of the census.

-A special parliamentary committee was established and decided to side with the Dutch-speaking minority and ignore the 1947 census results.
-Instead, it declared that the six villages were to remain Dutch-speaking: despite the French-speaking majority, but that French-speaking inhabitants were to be afforded special regulations to practice their language.
-Throwing oil on the fire, the committee also decided to maintain the government of the six villages under the province of Liège, which of course is … French-speaking!
+A special parliamentary committee was established.
+Much to the displeasure of the French-speaking folk, the committee sided with the Dutch-speaking minority.
+The committee ignored the 1947 census results!
+Instead, it declared that the six villages were to remain Dutch-speaking: despite the French-speaking majority.
+The olive branch offered dto the French-speaking inhabitants was that they were to be afforded special regulations to practice their language.
+But that didn’t really help the situation.
+Throwing oil on the fire, the committee then proceeded to annoy the Flemish folk.
+They decided to maintain the government of the six villages under the province of Liège.
+You’ve guessed: Liège of course is … French-speaking!

 After fierce debate in parliament, the proposal was finally approved but with a significant change in the status of the six villages.
 They were now to become part of the Dutch-speaking province of Limburg.